Driven by his experience as a hosting support staff for two years in Sofia, Nick tested and evaluate... | See full bio

 Here’s something you can’t find on iPhones or Windows phones.

 But frankly, I think Oreo’s special surprise is a bit creepy.

 While we can use "android" to reference robots with human features in general, a robot that resembles a female can also be referred to as a "gynoid".”

-6. China banned Google Maps, Gmail, and even restricted some of Google’s search functions, which made it the only market not ruled by Android
+6. China banned Google Maps, Gmail, and even restricted some of Google’s search functions, which made it the only market not ruled by Android.

 We already dipped our toes into this topic and mentioned that China and Google are waging their own private Cold War, with China blocking or restricting most of Google’s apps.

 China also blocked Google+, Google Hangouts, Facebook, Twitter, YouTube, Flickr, Pinterest, and many more.
 The Chinese government doesn’t want foreign tech companies spying on them and collecting data from their citizens.
-There are currently Chinese alternatives for all the famous sites, apps and productive tools, such as Baidu, Youku, Blogcn, WeChat, Weibo, etc.
+There are currently Chinese alternatives for all the famous sites, apps and productivity tools, such as Baidu, Youku, Blogcn, WeChat, Weibo, etc.

 The impressive Android stats fall short of worldwide domination.

 7. Android was actually a nickname given to Andy Rubin.

 His former colleagues at Apple called him “Android” because of his love of robots.
 Turns out, he doesn’t only like working with them, he likes building them.
 There’s the story of a giant robotic arm he build in his spare time in Building 44, Android’s dwelling place at Google’s campus.
 The purpose of this arm?
 Making Andy coffee.